Concurrent Receipt (CRDP) vs CRSC: November Checklist for Retirees

 2. You have a VA rating for disabilities that are “combat-related.”
 This includes injuries from combat, training, or “instrumentalities of war” (like exposure to Agent Orange or burn pits).

-• How it Works: You must apply using DD Form 2860.
+• How it Works: Enrollment requires providing medical documentation of combat-related injuries.
 This is not automatic.

 • Tax Status: The entire CRSC payment is 100% tax-free.

-• If your VA rating is below 50%, CRSC is your only option.
+• If your VA rating is below 50%, CRSC is the relevant program for combat-related conditions.

-• If your VA rating is 50% or higher and your disabilities are not combat-related, CRDP is your only option.
+• If your VA rating is 50% or higher and your disabilities are not combat-related, CRDP is the relevant program.

-The choice comes when you are a 20+ year retiree, rated 50% or higher, and some or all of your disabilities are combat-related.
+When you are a 20+ year retiree, rated 50% or higher, and some or all of your disabilities are combat-related, you should review how your clinical documentation aligns with each program’s requirements.

 1. Check Your DFAS “Open Season” Letter: DFAS will mail you a letter (or you can check MyPay) that outlines your options for the next year.
 It will show you the dollar amounts for CRDP vs. CRSC.